opconWizard/opcon-docs/docs/job-types/windows.md

     [Embedded Script](#Fields3).
 - **User ID**: Defines the User ID assigned to the job for Windows security authentication.
-  - Define \"Use Service Account\" if the MSLSAM is running as a Domain User.
+  - Define "Use Service Account" if the MSLSAM is running as a Domain User.
 For additional information on running the MSLSAM as a Domain User, refer to [Service Configuration         Options](https://help.smatechnologies.com/opcon/agents/windows/latest/Files/Agents/Microsoft/Service-Configuration-Options.md) in the **Microsoft LSAM** online help.